-The decision to leave the tent at home and hike into the hills with a hammock is a bold one, but more and more people are discovering the benefits.
-However, a camper heading into a winter storm has a completely different set of problems than a desert hiker posted up at a bug-infested watering hole.
-The most basic thing to keep in mind is that a heavy model likely has more features for weather and bugs, while lighter ones without those features weigh less in your pack.
-So how then, do you choose?
+Your hammock end use will help determine what style and features will be important for you.
+The decision to leave the tent at home and hike into the hills with a fabric sling is a bold one, but more and more people are discovering the benefits.
+However, a camper heading into a winter storm has a completely different set of problems than a desert hiker posted up at a bug-infested watering hole or a person just looking for a comfortable spot to relax on campus between classes.
+The important thing to keep in mind is that a heavy model likely has more features for weather and bugs, while lighter ones without those features can weigh less in your pack.
+So how then do you choose?
 Keep reading.

 Backyard or Backcountry

 Begin by considering what you want it to offer you.
 Will it be your shelter on multi-night trips into the backcountry, or do you see yourself setting it up at a park to relax and spend time with friends?
 Some 'mocks are ideal shelters, while others offer a low price and the simplicity for just slinging up for an hour of hang time, and a few especially versatile models can be perfect for both.
 Generally, we divided the models into two categories: Day Use and Shelter.

 Why do you see one brand that costs $20, one that costs $35, and another that is a whopping $70, and they all look identical?
 We wondered that ourselves.
 There has to be some difference.
 Right?
 So we "gathered" up various end-gathered models ranging in price to answer this question once and for all.
 We dug into the nitty-gritty and got picky about materials and measurements.
 Spreadsheets were our friends that helped us rank these admittedly very similar options, and in the end, we figured out exactly what you should look for when comparing these models.